Squatting in Zimbabwe: Operation Murambatsvina

-In 2005, the ruling ZANU–PF began Operation Murambatsvina (Operation Drive out filth), which was intended to reduce crime by eradicating the slums of Zimbabwe.
+In 2005, the ruling ZANU–PF began Operation Murambatsvina (Operation Drive Out Filth), which was intended to reduce crime by eradicating the slums of Zimbabwe.
 Three children died as their homes were demolished.
-Groups such as Amnesty International condemned the evictions, with US Secretary of State Condoleezza Rice calling on the Africa Union to take action.
-The union refused to take steps concerning the actions of an elected government and South African President Thabo Mbeki questioned why the international community was bothered by the situation in Zimbabwe when three million people had died in civil war in the Democratic Republic of Congo.
+Human rights groups such as Amnesty International condemned the evictions, with US Secretary of State Condoleezza Rice calling on the Africa Union (AU) to take action.
+The AU refused to take steps concerning the actions of an elected government and South African President Thabo Mbeki questioned why the international community was bothered by the situation in Zimbabwe and not by that in the Democratic Republic of Congo where three million people had died in the civil war.

 Opposition leaders in Zimbabwe suggested that the evictions were aimed at punishing slum dwellers for not voting for ZANU-PF.
 After three weeks of evictions, President Robert Mugabe responded that the operation was a "a vigorous clean-up campaign to restore sanity" in which around 30,000 people had been arrested.
 The United Nations envoy Anna Tibaijuka estimated that 700,000 people had been evicted and over two million people had been affected.
 Mugabe's administration blocked aid efforts.

 John Vidal wrote in The Guardian "the vilification of Mugabe is now out of control".
 In Bulawayo, squatters returned to their demolished shacks and started rebuilding them.